 Q) Do you just ask for donations, or do you fund raise, too?

 A) We actually hate having our hand out asking for money, though it is necessary to help the horses.
 We fund raise extensively.
 We actually never go more than 2 months without holding a fundraiser.
 Some of these are “silent fundraisers”, such as our Christmas time Ebay sale that we did not heavily advertise.
-This sale earned $2,400 last year!
 We also hold big community fundraisers that are annual events.
-Some examples include the Kids Horsemanship Camp, Annual Picnic and Trail Ride, and our Competitive Trail Challenge in the fall.
+Some examples include the Kids Horsemanship Camp, Annual Picnic and Trail Ride, our Horse Camp for Grownups Educational Series, and our Family Festival at the Training Centerl.
 We are always looking for new and great ideas to let our community get to know the horses and the organization.

 Q) I’d like to visit before donating.
 How can that happen?

 A) We totally understand.
 For liability and time reasons we can’t be open to the public every single day.
-However, we have 2 Open Houses annually and 4 Children’s Days.
-These 6 events are open to the public, and give you a chance to meet the horses and see our great work first hand.
+However, we have 4 Open Houses Annually.
+These events are open to the public, and give you a chance to meet the horses and see our great work first hand.
 In addition, any time we post a foster farm workday, that is open to the public as well, so you can meet the horses, grab a paintbrush or a shovel, and help keep their environment beautiful while learning more about us, too!

 Q) I noticed you work with horses, livestock and children.
 What is the Mission Statement for Safe Harbor?